management and leadership books

 We have 3 great titles available.

-Project Management Made Easy is a simple, easy to use, guide to project management.
+Manage That Project is a simple, easy to use, guide to project management.

 It basically explains what project management is (and isn't), what skills you need to be a successful project manager, and what the basics or foundations of project management are.
 It's almost like Project Management 101.
 And it contains everything you need to know to start increasing your skills today.
 It also contains valuable templates you can start using right now.